-Some researchers estimate that we could reduce the incidence of some types of cancer by up to a third if we all ate more healthily.
+Some researchers estimate that unhealthy diets cause nearly 1 in 10 cancer cases in the UK.
+We could reduce the incidence of some types of cancer if we all ate more healthily.
 This means general changes to our diets and trying to maintain a healthy weight.
 There is no one food that we should or should not eat to help prevent cancer.
 Diet has been linked to several types of cancer including cancer of the

 Most of us would be able to change our diet in some way to make it healthier.
 To eat more healthily we should

-- Eat 5 portions of fruit and vegetables a day
+- Eat plenty of fruit and vegetables a day

 - Eat plenty of fibre